salvacarrion/mycoconut/README.md

 # Coconut's Django server

-This project is used to test small projects and experiements that I post online
+This project is used to test small projects and experiments that I post online

 Requirements